Nerajno/begin-to-code/lessons/python/lesson-7/exercises.md

 was and then draw a line from there to where your mouse currently is.
 2. It will only draw while you are dragging your mouse - meaning that you have your primary mouse button held down.

+## Super Draw

+Make a "super draw" program for drawing your master piece!
+Tip: print out `event.key` for keyboard events and then press the keys you want to figure out what each key's key code is.

+1. Will draw lines when you click your mouse button and drag.
+Stops drawing when you release the mouse.
+2. The user can change colors by pressing keys on the keyboard - you decide what key means what color(numbers `1`, `2`, `3`, etc or specific letters `a`, `b`, `c`, etc).
+3. The user can change thickness of the line by pressing keys on the keyboard - you decide what key means what thickness(numbers or specific letters).
+Or could chose to use only 2 keys for this: one key to increase the thickness (`+`?) and another to decrease the thickness (`-`?).
+4. Challenge 1: eraser - the eraser is activated by holding down the spacebar and moving the mouse around.
+When you release the spacebar, it stops erasing.
+The eraser also uses the same thickness as the strokes and so you can change its thickness using the method you implemented in \#3.
+5. Challenge 2: LOL Cat Stamp - have a specific key (`l`?) on the keyboard (your choice) activate the LOL Cat Stamp tool.
+It will print a LOL cat image on the canvas every time you click - at the location of the click.
+Press the same key again to deactivate the LOL Cat Stamp.
+6. Challenge 3: rectangle tool - have a specific key (`r`?) on the keyboard activate the rectangle tool.
+Instead of drawing a line between the last mouse position and the current `event.pos`, when the rectangle tool is activated, it will fill a rectangle using the last position as one corner and the `event.pos` as the opposite corner.
+Press the same key again to deactivate the rectangle tool.
+7. Draw your master piece drawing, take a screenshot of it and send it to me :)